laravel-liberu/documentation/docs/backend/data-import.md

 - `php artisan vendor:publish --tag=data-import-config` - configuration files
 - `php artisan vendor:publish --tag=data-import-examples` - example import
 - `php artisan vendor:publish --tag=data-import-factory` - the factory for the DataImport model
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for publishing all enso factories, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for publishing all liberu factories, once a newer version is released, can be used with the `--force` flag
 - `php artisan vendor:publish --tag=data-import-mail` - the email templates
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update configuration, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update configuration, once a newer version is released, can be used with the `--force` flag
-- `php artisan vendor:publish --tag=enso-mail` - a common alias for when wanting to update the email templates, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-mail` - a common alias for when wanting to update the email templates, once a newer version is released, can be used with the `--force` flag

 ## External dependencies